nickytonline/connect-four/README.md

 ### How to work with Storybook?

-1. Run the app with  `npm run storybook`
+1. To start Storybook, run `npm run storybook`
-2. How to build it by running? - `npm run build-storybook`
-3. Story Book Official documentation
+2. For more information on Storybook, see the Official documentation
      - [Guides](https://storybook.js.org/docs/react/get-started/introduction)

      - [Tutorials](https://storybook.js.org/tutorials/)